Emotional Investing Control

 What is emotional investing?

-Emotional investing happens when financial decisions are driven by fear, greed, urgency, or regret rather than a defined process.
+Emotional investing happens when financial decisions are driven by fear, greed, urgency, regret, or excitement rather than a defined process.

-It often causes investors to buy high during euphoria and sell low during downturns, which weakens long-term results.
+It often causes investors to buy high during euphoria and sell low during downturns, which weakens long-term outcomes.

 Common triggers include: